 Garlic is a potent blood vessel dilator and could be of benefit.

 Ginkgo biloba may be helpful since it helps with blood flow and thins the blood.
+Take no more than 40 mg three times a week.

 You may also consider lutein and other carotenoids, and Eyesight Rx.